mcampos1/Terraform-Associate-Notes/Read, Generate, Modify Configurations.md

 running terraform plan the resource that will fetch the specifc attribute of another resource will say "(known after apply)"

 **Output Values**
-Output values make information about your infratructure available on the command line, and can expose information for other Terraform configurations to use.
+Output values make information about your infrastructure available on the command line, and can expose information for other Terraform configurations to use.
+Output values defined in Project A can be referenced from code in Project B as well.
+Even if they are in different Github repositories
+Project B can fetch the output values from the state file of Project A

+**Terraform Variables**
+can create a central source from which we can import the values from.
+Variables.tf